The Hours (opera): Performance history

 The Hours was first performed on 18 March 2022 in a preview concert presentation at the Kimmel Center by the Philadelphia Orchestra under its conductor Yannick Nézet-Séguin.
 The singers included Renée Fleming as Clarissa Vaughan, Jennifer Johnson Cano as Virginia Woolf, Kelli O'Hara as Laura Brown, Brett Polegato as Richard, Jamez McCorkle as Leonard Woolf, Deborah Nansteel as Sally, and Brandon Cedel as Dan.
 Nézet-Séguin, who is also the music director of the Metropolitan Opera, conducted the stage premiere at that company's house on 22 November 2022, in a production by Phelim McDermott.
 The set and costume designer was Tom Pye, and the choreographer was Annie-B Parson.
 According to Jeff Lunden, writing for NPR, "the chorus and dancers are constantly onstage, helping to underline the central characters' emotional states."
 The company performed the opera eight times as part of their 2022–23 season.
-The premiere was broadcast on Metropolitan Opera Radio on SiriusXM and video-streamed at metopera.org.
+The premiere was broadcast on Metropolitan Opera Radio on SiriusXM and audio-streamed at metopera.org.
 The performance of 10 December was video-cast to movie theatres as part of the Metropolitan Opera Live in HD series and telecast on 17 March 2023 by PBS as part of the Great Performances at the Met series.